It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 Not immediately, but down the road.

-We're already importing a lot of oil.
+We're Importing a lot of oil.

 Now we start importing gasoline to meet our needs.

-From uh the UK Times, the government's policy of promoting biofuels for transport will come under harsh attack this week from one of its senior science advisors, Roland Clift.
+From the UK Times, the government's policy of promoting biofuels for transport will come under harsh attack this week from one of its senior science advisors, Roland Clift.

 That's what it means.